edgexfoundry/device-usb-camera/README.md

 Query parameter:
 - **DeviceName**: The name of the camera
+- **InputIndex**: indicates the current index of the video input (if a camera only has one source for video, the index needs to be set to '0')

 ```
 curl -X GET http://localhost:59882/api/v2/device/name/[DeviceName]/CameraStatus?InputIndex=0 | jq -r '"CameraStatus: " + (.event.readings[].value|tostring)'